 - Another episode, "The Fox," has a serial killer who stages his crimes to look like this in order to keep the police from looking for a murderer outside the family.

 - One of Dexter's victims was a cop who murdered her husband and daughter, because she found them to be a burden.

 - Law & Order: Criminal Intent had a case similar to List's (with elements of Romand's), in that the father lied about having a job with the UN — actually, of having a job at all fortunately the wife was unharmed and the detectives were able to save the kids.

 - Averted in a Law & Order episode in which the father seemed to fit the profile, but actually it was the daughter's druggie boyfriend.

-- CSI: Crime Scene Investigation had a similar aversion in "Blood Drops," where the murder looks like the father killed everyone save for the youngest daughter (who was hiding) and the eldest daughter (who was out with her boyfriend).
-It turns out the eldest daughter and her boyfriend killed them all, as her father had been raping her for years, no one would speak out against him, and he was moving on to the youngest girl — who was actually the eldest's daughter.
+- CSI had a similar aversion in "Blood Drops," where the murder looks like the father killed everyone save for the youngest daughter (who was hiding) and the eldest daughter (who was out with her boyfriend).
+It turns out the eldest daughter and her boyfriend killed them all, as her father had been raping her for years, no one would speak out against him, and he was moving on to the youngest girl — who was actually the eldest's own daughter by him.

 - The "hopeless unemployment" version of this trope forms the plot of Bob Dylan's "Ballad of Hollis Brown."

 - The Metallica song "Harvester of Sorrow", in madness and drug related form.